Skip to main content

 Student workload

-The students will be tested on their skills with spoken and written assignments on the course topics.
-The assignments are completed during the contact meetings only.
+The students will work on contact meeting tasks, self-study tasks and be tested on their skills with spoken and written assignments on the course topics.
+The meeting tasks and assignments are completed during the contact meetings only.
+The self-study tasks are homework.

 Content scheduling